SFDO-Tooling/CumulusCI/docs/features.rst

 Setting up the Capture Scratch Org
 ==================================

-When capturing post install configuration, it is best to work with a managed version of the product.
-This will ensure that namespace references get replaced by CumulusCI's namespace token strings so the retrieved config works against both managed and unmanaged deployments.
+When capturing post-install configuration, it is best to work with a managed version of the product.
+This will ensure that namespace references are replaced by CumulusCI's namespace token strings, resulting in retrieved config metadata that works with both managed and unmanaged deployments.

 .. code-block:: console